What Are The Parts of a Staircase? [Every Term Explained]

 The base rail is the lower horizontal railing that runs along the side of a staircase.
 In most cases, the base rail is required by building code to help prevent slips and falls.

-Parts Of A Staircase Labeled
+Parts of a Staircase Labeled

 Stair Stringer